-MELINDA: My pick may indeed be surprising, but I’m leaning overwhelmingly toward the first volume of the light novel series Sword Art Online.
+MJ: My pick may indeed be surprising, but I’m leaning overwhelmingly toward the first volume of the light novel series Sword Art Online.
 I do not watch much anime, but my husband introduced me to the anime adaptation of this series (available on Crunchyroll, for those who might be interested), and I absolutely loved it—particularly the first arc, “Aincrad,” which is the subject of this novel.
 Though the series’ second arc features more “damsel in distress” than I would like, I’m thrilled to have the opportunity to re-experience my favorite storyline in its original format.
 I’m so glad to see this being published in English!

 I felt the same way about Usagi Drop as I did about Oreimo.
 Now, I’m coming at it from the anime only perspectice.
 Both of them, up to the point where they “went there”, were amazing.
 Oreimo’s humor was truly hilarious, even if it was awkward due to the subject matter.
 It talked about a sister driving a brother crazy, but a brother who cared about her nonetheless.
 It was perfect.
 And then that happened.
 Usagi Drop I’ve only ever seen from the “younger” perspective, but that was a heartwarming story about a single man learning about responsibility by taking care of a child.
 And I thought it was great.
 I loved both of those series.
 And then that happened.

 *sigh* I really wanted to look at the manga for each, so I could keep reading the story, but after hearing secondhand what it’s headed towards in both, I just really don’t care to keep reading.
 I’d much rather go after the Spice and Wolf LN.